DOSSIER – THE CAUCASIAN SHEPHERD

 Trunk.
 The wide and muscular area of the withers stands above the line of the back.
 The loins are short, wide, and slightly arched.
 The rump is wide and almost horizontal.
 The abdomen is moderately retracted.

 Tail.
 It is set high and falls toward the lower portion of the body reaching the hock.
-It may be shaped as a scythe, a hook or a ring.
+It may be shaped like a scythe, a hook or a ring.
 Clipped tails are acceptable.

 Coat.
 The hair is straight and rough in texture; the undergrowth, which is of a markedly lighter color, is well developed.
 It is shorter and well adherent on the head and on the front portion of the limbs.